bro-academy/HTML-course-4/lesson-6-css+.md

 🟢 [Reducing the Need for Pseudo-Elements](https://www.smashingmagazine.com/2021/09/reducing-need-pseudo-elements/): Discusses how to reduce the need for pseudoelements by using modern CSS techniques.

+🟢 [CSS `:not` Selector](https://www.samanthaming.com/tidbits/46-css-not-selector/): Overview and examples of using the `:not` selector in CSS to exclude specific elements from styling.

+🟢 [nth-child tester](https://css-tricks.com/examples/nth-child-tester/): A tool to help test if your `nth-child` selector is working correctly.

+[Hide and Debug Empty Elements with CSS](https://css-irl.info/hide-and-debug-empty-elements-with-css/): Explains how to hide and debug empty elements using CSS, making debugging more convenient.

+[Demystifying CSS Pseudo-Classes: `:nth-child` vs. `:nth-of-type`](https://webdesign.tutsplus.com/demystifying-css-pseudo-classes-nth-child-vs-nth-of-type--cms-34221t): Clarifies the difference between the pseudoclasses `:nth-child` and `:nth-of-type`, offering insights into their functionality and best practices.

+[CSS-Only Child](https://www.samanthaming.com/tidbits/64-css-only-child/): Discusses using the `:only-child` selector in CSS to style elements that are the sole children of their parents.

+[CSS Empty Selector](https://www.samanthaming.com/tidbits/72-css-empty-selector/): Explains how and why to use the `:empty` selector to style empty elements in CSS.

 [A Guide to Supported Modern CSS Pseudo-Class Selectors](https://smashingmagazine.com/2021/04/guide-supported-modern-css-pseudo-class-selectors/): Provides a guide to modern CSS pseudoclasses supported in current browser versions, with examples and usage tips.

 [New CSS Functional Pseudo-Class Selectors `:is()` and `:where()`](https://web.dev/articles/css-is-and-where?hl=en): Introduces the new functional pseudoclasses `:is()` and `:where()`, simplifying the writing of cleaner and less repetitive code.

-🟢 [CSS `:not` Selector](https://www.samanthaming.com/tidbits/46-css-not-selector/): Overview and examples of using the `:not` selector in CSS to exclude specific elements from styling.

-🟢 [nth-child tester](https://css-tricks.com/examples/nth-child-tester/): A tool to help test if your `nth-child` selector is working correctly.

 ## List Styles